LunaSare/spring2023-data-science/lectures/lecture_phylogenies.md

 ## Day 2: Joining phylogenies to data tables

+### Setup your RStudio project (5 min)

+- 🎗️ Structuring your files into a _project_ is a best practice for good data science!
+- Open your _RStudio project_ for the class; I called mine "**fall-2022**".
+- Go to your "**documents**" folder and open the Rmd file for this topic; it should be named "**portal-phylogenies.Rmd**".

 ### Define a phylogenetic tree (10 min)

+- What is a phylogeny?
-- A phylogeny is a hypothesis of ancestor-descendant relationships
+- A phylogeny is a hypothesis of ancestor-descendant relationships (_aka_ evolutionary relationships)/
 - We represent this hypothesis graphically in the form of a tree:

 ![](https://slideplayer.com/slide/3369393/12/images/7/Branch+Length+%28Distance%29+~+Time.jpg)